MY STORY Julie Johnson

 My interest in Fashion has always been about the people who wear it.
 Fashion can be the black abaya (body robe), niqab (face cover) and tarha (head scarf) in Saudi Arabia – that’s their fashion tradition – or it can be the flamboyant, colorful dresses of the Mexican rodeo women, the escaramuza, who ride in synchronized performances on gorgeous horses in traditional competitions.

-My art is about people and places, and adornment - this is what inspires me most.
+My art is about people and places, and adornment - this is what inspires me most and what has always drawn me to fashion and illustrating clothing.
 How people choose to present to the world via culture, gender, age, identity, and socio-economic factors.
 How a sense of place is defined by shadow and light.

 I love to do portraiture – and have done quite a bit of live drawing since my Disneyworld days.
 I do events for luxury brand openings, and have also gone into a small villages in Saudi Arabia and drawn the covered women giving them as gifts for sitting for me.
 I have painted the dishdasha, kumma-wearing men in Oman at the Sultan Qaboos Grand Mosque in Muscat and the feral cats on the island of Santorini in Greece.